LeonSamuel/small-shell/README.md

     - Provides expansion for the variable $$ into current PID
     - Supports running commands in foreground and background processes
     - Implements custom handlers for 2 signals, SIGINT and SIGTSTP
-    - SIGINT will exit foreground processes without exiting the parent program
+    - SIGINT exits all foreground processes without exiting parent program
     - Capability to activate foreground mode using SIGTSTP which disables the ability to use background processes
     - Handles blank lines and comments, which are lines beginning